profi200/open_agb_firm/README.md

 # open_agb_firm
-open_agb_firm is a bare metal interface for natively running GBA games and homebrew using the 3DS built-in GBA hardware.
+open_agb_firm is a bare metal interface for *natively* running GBA games and homebrew using the 3DS's built-in GBA hardware.

-open_gba_firm is a complete and better alternative to GBA VC injects, allowing for:
+open_gba_firm is a complete and better alternative to GBA VC injects (AGB_FIRM), allowing for:
 * Launching GBA files directly from the SD card
 * Writing save files directly to the SD card
 * Automatic save type configuration using an included database
-* Screenshots via pressing SELECT+Y
 * User configuration, such as gamma settings
 * And more to come!

 ## Disclaimer
 open_agb_firm is currently in alpha.
-While open_agb_firm is relatively stable and safe to use, there are few quirks that have yet to be fixed.
-See [Known issues](#known-issues) and [Troubleshooting](#troubleshooting) for more information.
+While open_agb_firm is relatively stable and safe to use, there are some quirks that have not been fixed.
+See [Known Issues](#known-issues) for more information.

 Additionally, we are not responsible for any damage that may occur to your system as a direct or indirect result of you using open_agb_firm.

 ## Setup
-The process to set up and launch open_agb_firm is similar that of [GodMode9](https://github.com/d0k3/GodMode9).
+The process to set up and launch open_agb_firm is similar to that of [GodMode9](https://github.com/d0k3/GodMode9).
 * Download the [latest release](https://github.com/profi200/open_agb_firm/releases/latest) and extract it to obtain `open_agb_firm.firm`.
-* Copy the `open_agb_firm.firm` file to your 3DS's SD card at `/luma/payloads` if using Luma3DS or elsewhere if using fastboot3DS.
+* Copy the `open_agb_firm.firm` file to your 3DS's SD card at `/luma/payloads` if you're using Luma3DS or `/gm9/payloads` if you're using fastboot3DS.
 * Launch open_agb_firm using Luma3DS by holding START while booting your 3DS or assign it to a slot if you're using fastboot3DS.
-* After open_agb_firm launches, use the file browser to navigate to a GBA ROM to run.
+* After open_agb_firm launches, use the file browser to navigate to a `.GBA` ROM to run.

 ## Controls
 A/B/L/R/START/SELECT - GBA buttons, respectively